 - Multimodal symptomatic treatment for specific symptoms

 - Multimodal neuro-rehabilitation programs: physical therapy including pelvic health, occupational therapy,

 cognitive and speech rehabilitation if needed, functional electrical stimulation and neuroprosthetics

-- Psychosocial support (individual interventions and support groups) – Join us for one of our upcoming support groups: March 24, May 26 and July 28, 2022 from 1:00-2:30pm.
+- Psychosocial support (individual interventions and support groups) – Join us for one of our upcoming support groups: July 28 from 1:00-2:30pm and September 22, November 17, 2022 from 1:00-2:00pm.
 You do not need to be a patient of UNC to attend.
 Learn more >

 Approach to Care

 - Our team develops personalized treatment strategies through a shared decision-making model that actively engages patients, including pharmacological therapies and personalized comprehensive neuro-rehabilitation programs.